Creating a Team / Class

 Team image (optional)

 You might want to add an image.
 You can choose among the images we have available or upload an image yourself.
-Please select an image that does not personally identify any of the team members.
-The image can be seen by anyone who has an account on KBI.
+Please select one that does not personally identify any of the team members, because it can be seen by anyone who has an account on KBI.

 Team leaderboard settings